avishaan/codehatcher.github.io/_posts/2020-09-01-ml-algorithm-choices.md

 <script id="MathJax-script" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML"></script>

 ## Goals
 Having a good idea of which ML algorithm needs to be considered when creating a new product/feature is important when trying to reduce engineering time.
-Starting off with an incorrect algorithm can be an exercise in futility.
-This will only talk about algorithm types and not about the parameter nor hyperparameters you'll need to explore for each.
+Starting with an incorrect algorithm can be an exercise in futility.
+This article will only talk about algorithm types and not [about the parameter nor hyperparameters]({% post_url 2020-08-29-hyperparameter-tuning-model-optimization %}) you'll need to explore for each.
 ### Supervised Learning
 When the requirement calls for understanding the relationship between the input and output data, this is the class of algorithms that will be used.
-Whether it's predicting a future state, or classifying an object, this type of learning generally requires a labeled dataset.
+Whether it's predicting a future state or classifying an object, this type of learning generally requires a labeled dataset.

 #### Classification
 ##### Single Category